By Kathy Lally

 The summit of 13 tiger-range countries - which also include Vietnam, India, Indonesia, Cambodia and North Korea - was convened to endorse the Global Tiger Recovery Program.
 Under the plan, the delegates committed to doubling the number of tigers by 2022 by developing conservation programs and cooperating across national boundaries to stop poaching and illegal trade in tiger parts.

 An additional $350 million is needed over the next five years to pay for the program, which was initiated two years ago when a World Bank employee told Zoellick that tigers were about to disappear.
+"When you hear that, you're shocked," Zoellick said in an interview Tuesday before the day's meetings at the Konstantinovsky Palace in Strelna, on the gray, frigid shores of the Gulf of Finland outside the city.

 From that moment, the tiger became a World Bank cause.
 The bank has a presence in all the tiger countries, Zoellick pointed out, and knows not only the officials at the top but the government workers who run things.
 The bank knows donors, too.